nikcleju/SDP_Course/Labs/L05_FilterImplementationLatticeFIR.md

 # Notes:

-- Set the following parameters for the SImulink model, to enable a discrete simulation with fixed (auto) step:
+- Set the following parameters for the Simulink model, to enable a discrete simulation with fixed (auto) step:
     - Type: *Fixed-step*
     - Solver: *discrete (no continuous states)*